Frequently Asked Questions

 If accepted, my friend and I would like to be placed together.
 Is this possible?

-It is not likely, since the Program matches students to projects/countries based on research interests and skills.
+It is unlikely.
+The program matches students to projects/countries based on research interests and skills.

 Where should I include poster presentations on the application form?

-Please include poster presentations under conference presentations (question 6 on application form).
+Please include poster presentations under the section for conference presentations.

 If I am a graduate student, should I send in my undergraduate transcript?

 Yes.
 Transcripts from undergraduate education and previous training programs will be helpful in the selection process.

 Will I receive notification when my application is received?
 How do I know if the application was complete and submitted by the deadline?

 When you submit your application, you should see a message on the application screen indicating that your application is submitted.
 Due to the volume of applications that we receive every year, we are unable to provide confirmation of receipt of all applications materials.
 It is the responsibility of the applicant to ensure that all materials are submitted by the deadline.